guzmanvitar/reddit_realtime_sentiment_analysis/README.md

-# Real Time Sentiment Analysis on the X platform
+# Reddit Real Time Sentiment Analysis
-## 1. Getting started with the repo
+## 1. Local development

 ### Installing virtual environments and getting dependencies

 1. **Poetry**

-Before we start to code, we need to set up a virtual environment to handle the project dependencies separately from our system's Python packages.
-This will ensure that whatever we run on our local machine will be reproducible in any teammate's machine.

-I use `poetry` to to install and manage dependencies.
-I also use `pyenv` (see [here](https://github.com/pyenv/pyenv-installer)) to manage python versions.
+This repo uses `poetry` to install and manage dependencies.
+We also use `pyenv` (see [here](https://github.com/pyenv/pyenv-installer)) to manage python versions.

 The codebase uses `Python 3.11.10`.
 So after installing `pyenv` and `poetry` run
 ```bash